 Ourania Lampropoulou is a virtuoso of the santouri (Greek cymbalum).
 Being a leading figure of her instrument from a young age, she works as an extension of her teacher and master of Greek santοuri, Tasos Diakogiorgis.

 As a professional musician since 1998, she collaborates with traditional, ancient, contemporary and world music groups, as well as with renowned symphony orchestras and ensembles (for many years she was a member of the Mikis Theodorakis Orchestra and collaborator of Domna Samiou).

-In 2021, she obtained a PhD in “Aesthetics, Sciences and Technologies of the Arts – Speciality Music” at the University of Paris VIII after defending her thesis entitled: “The Rebetiko of Piraeus: Implications of Makam in the inter-war period”.
+In 2021, she defended a PhD in “Aesthetics, Sciences and Technologies of the Arts – Speciality Music” at the University of Paris VIII entitled: “The Rebetiko of Piraeus: Implications of Makam in the inter-war period”.